Canuck-Gamblers/Best-Online-Casino-Canada-2025-Top-5-Real-Money-Sites/README.md

 ### Cashback and Reload Bonuses

-These promotions provide value to regular players at Canadian casino sites:
+These promotions provide value to regular players at Canadian online casinos:

 - **Cashback**: Returns a percentage of losses during a specific period
 - **Reload bonuses**: Match offers on deposits after your initial welcome bonus